 The benefits of using a microscope in dentistry are the range of magnifications that are possible.
 This enables the dentist to locate trouble areas before they are apparent to the naked eye.
-The camera incorporated in the microscope allows the patient to see on a television screen the areas requiring treatment.
+The camera incorporated in the microscope allows the patient to see on a screen the areas requiring treatment.
 Furthermore, images taken are saved as part of the patient’s permanent dental records.
 The working position with the microscope is more comfortable for the dentist, which relates to less fatigue, a reduction in back problems and less stress for the dentist.

-Once in Dentist on Collins, you will realize that we are fastidious in maintaining the highest possible level of cleanliness and infection control.
+Once in Dentist on Collins, you will realise that we are fastidious in maintaining the highest possible level of cleanliness and infection control.
 To this end we have B class autoclaves.
-B Class autoclaves have pre and post vacuum cycles to ensure the sterilization of hollow instruments.
+B Class autoclaves have pre and post vacuum cycles to ensure the sterilisation of hollow instruments.
 We perform daily tests on each autoclave prior to use to ensure that it’s running properly.
-We track sterilized instruments and note cycle numbers on patient files.
+We track sterilised instruments and note cycle numbers on patient files.
 Much of what we use is disposable because we care about your protection.
 Our whole team regularly participates in infection control training, by accredited trainers.
-As a result, we are always up to date with the ‘Australian Guidelines for the Prevention and Control of Infection in Healthcare’
+As a result, we are always up to date with the Australian Guidelines for the Prevention and Control of Infection in Healthcare.

 Dr. Richard Skinner graduated from the University of Otago in 1972.
 Otago University has an internationally renowned reputation for excellence in teaching and research.
 Richard has a keen interest and practical knowledge of fitting and turning and welding.
 Cars have always been a passion of his as is photography.
-He loves traveling and visiting wineries, galleries and places of natural beauty.
+He loves travelling and visiting wineries, galleries and places of natural beauty.

-Richard knew he wanted to be a dentist from the young age of 11.
+Richard knew he wanted to be a dentist from eleven years of age.
 His paternal grandfather and uncle were dentists.
-In fact, his uncle was both a doctor and a dentist, following a tradition that started in Somerset England in the late 1600’s.
+In fact, his uncle was both a doctor and a dentist, following a tradition that started in Somerset England in the late 1600s.
 The first known Dr Skinner from Richard’s line was Johannes Skinner “Medicus” who died in 1712.
 Johannes was buried in the Holy Trinity Church in Ash Priors.
 A beautiful picturesque village and parish in Somerset.
-From that time there have been doctors and dentists every generation with some notable ones along the way.
+From that time there have been doctors and dentists in every generation with some notable ones along the way.